scipy-conference/scipy_proceedings/papers/mark_wickert_250/mwickert_250.rst

    a sequence of scope screen shots as the panning slider is from 0% to 50% and then to 100%. :label:`ThreeBandDesignCompare`

-Resonable agreement is achieved, but a listening to music is a more effective way of evaluating the end result.
-To complete the design more peaking filter should be added.
+Reasonable agreement is achieved, but a listening to music is a more effective way of evaluating the end result.
+To complete the design more peaking filters should be added.

 Conclusions and Future Work
 ---------------------------

-What to say?
+In this paper we have described an approach to implement real-time DSP in the Jupyter notebook.
+This real-time capability rests on top of PyAudio and the wrapper class :code:`DSP_streaming_io` contained in :code:`sk_dsp_comm.pyaudio_helper`.
+The :code:`ipywidgets` allow for interactivity while real-time DSP code is running.
+The *callback* function does the work using frame-based algorithms, which takes some getting used to.
+By working through examples we have shown that much can be accomplished with little coding.

+A limitation of using PyAudio is the input-to-output latency.
+At a 48 kHz sampling rate a simple loop though app has around 70 ms of delay.
+For the application discussed in the paper latency is not a show stopper.

 In the future we hope to easily develop algorithms that can demodulate software-defined radio (SDR) streams and send the recovered modulation signal out the computer's audio interface via PyAudio.